BIALYSTOKER SYNAGOGUE TIMELINE

 In addition to Rabbi Avraham Gelernter, another early rabbi of the Bialystoker shul was Rabbi Yitzchak Leib Epstein.
 He notes his position in a haskama that he gave to Sefer Be’er Yitzchak by Rabbi Yitzchak Yaakov Tiktinsky written in 1919

 1918—Rabbi Jacob Eskolsky, author of Sefer Habrit and Taryag Mitzvot, becomes the rabbi of the congregation, following Rabbi Gelernter.
-He was also a co-editor of the journal, HaMitzpe [Many thanks to Michael Escott, Rabbi Eskolsky's great grandson, for this information]
+Der Morgen Journal reported his being named rabbi.
+He was also a co-editor of the journal, HaMitzpe There is also a Hebrew-language entry in Wikipedia about him.
+[Many thanks to Michael Escott, Rabbi Eskolsky's great grandson, for this information]

 May 3, 1953—The congregation celebrates the burning of its mortgage